Robot Roller-Derby Disco Dodgeball is a team-based multiplayer FPS being developed by Erik Asmussen (82 Apps).

 Disco Dodgeball includes online multiplayer as well as AI-controlled bots.

-The game is currently in Early Access Beta mode and can be purchased via Humble Widget from the Disco Dodgeball Home Page.
-It is also currently on Steam Greenlight.
+Disco Dodgeball was Greenlit through Steam Greenlight on March 28, 2014.
+The game is currently in Early Access Beta mode on Steam and can be purchased via Humble Widget from the Disco Dodgeball Home Page.
+It is set for official release through Steam on February 19, 2015 for around $15.

 The game includes these modes: